demisto/content/Packs/FeedOpenCTI/Integrations/FeedOpenCTI_v4/README.md

 Ingest indicator feeds from OpenCTI.
-Works with OpenCTI v4 instances.
-For v3 OpenCTI version OpenCTI Feed v3 integration should be used.
-This integration was integrated and tested with version v4.0.7 of OpenCTI Feed v4
+This integration was integrated and tested with version v4.0.7 of OpenCTI Feed.
+Compatible with OpenCTI v4 instances.
+For v3.* and lower OpenCTI versions use the OpenCTI Feed v3 integration.
 ## Configure OpenCTI Feed v4 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.